boshd/boshd/posts/optimization.md

 $$

-The gradient helps us measure the direction of the fastest rate of increase.
+The gradient helps us measure the direction of the fastest rate of increase; but in GD, we negate this expression because we're interested in the fastest rate of descent.
 Imagine looking down at the peak of a mountain range; what is the quickest path to the bottom?
 That is what the gradient tells us for any function in $R^{n}$.

 Let's begin with a simple example.
 How do you find the minimum of the following function?